Date My Dad

 Date My Dad is a Canadian-American comedy-drama television series starring Barry Watson as a single father raising three daughters.
-It was broadcast on Up TV in the United States from June 2 to July 28, 2017.
-It aired on the W Network in Canada.
+It was broadcast on Up TV in the United States from June 2 to July 28, 2017, and aired on the W Network in Canada.

 Premise

 The show is about Ricky Cooper, a former professional baseball player, who, years after the death of his wife Isabella, begins dating for the first time in twenty years, in addition to raising his three daughters: Mirabel, Elisa, and Gigi.